-Writing Requirement: At least 3 credit hours in either a class that is designated as “writing intensive” (W-focus) or a class that has a significant component of writing, and a final work-related project report (a memo from the course instructor is required to count non-W courses for this requirement)..
+Writing Requirement: At least 3 credit hours in either an undergraduate course that is designated as “writing intensive” (W-focus) or an alternate course that has a significant component of writing and a final work-related project report (a memo from the course instructor is required to count non-W courses for this requirement)..

-Culminating Experience: This is a work-related project, receiving GG 750 course credits, conducted by the student as a volunteer, intern, or employee of a local company or agency.
+Culminating Experience: This is a work-related project or internship, receiving GG 750 course credits, conducted by the student as a volunteer, intern, or employee of a local company or agency.
 Students will present their results in (a) a written report or technical paper, and (b) a talk, given either at UH or at the sponsoring organization.
-Projects are co-advised by a GG faculty member and a representative of the sponsoring organization, and a third GG graduate faculty member.
+Projects are co-advised by a GG faculty membe, a representative of the sponsoring organization, and a third GG graduate faculty member.